 At Cape Vathy near Katapola is the traditional Lighthouse of Amorgos (above) which dates from 1882.
 A solid structure made from local stones, it sits on the windswept peninsula.

 The Wreck of the Olympia is located at the western end of the island at Liveros.
 This stunning location featured in the film The Big Blue.

 crisp clean white spacious rooms and balconies and the relaxed Cycladic

-There are bus lines servicing Katapola, Chora, Agia Anna and the seaside village of Aegiali.
+Amorgos Greece - Transport - there are bus lines servicing Katapola, Chora, Agia Anna and the seaside village of Aegiali.
 Or you may choose a car & scooter rental, or a taxi.
 The buses are regular but infrequent.
 In summer there are more buses than in winter.
 Always check the timetables and talk to the locals, because timetables can change from week to week, depending on the season.

 Here you can see a video collage of Amorgos Greece - scenes including the pretty harbours, mountain views and Chozoviotissa Monastery: